XuanliangDeng/ARDrone---ChArUco---Detection-/README.md

-# ARDrone---ChArUco---Detection-
-This is 2018 summer project at Gatech.
-Supervised by Professor Vela and Yipu Zhao.

 # Camera pose estimation with ROS and ChArUco markers
 This is summer project 2018, supervised by Professor Patricio A. Vela &amp; Yipu Zhao.
 The main tools are OpenCV, ChArUco, ROS.